platformsh-templates/python3/README.md

 The `server.py` script expects to find which port to use through a `PORT` environment variable.
 Platform.sh provides one automatically.
-To replicate the experience locally, start the serve with this command:
+To replicate the experience locally, start the server with this command:

 ```bash
 PORT=9999 python server.py